ZmicierGT/fcore/readme.md

 # Fcore Is a Framework for Financial Markets Analysis.

-# WARNING!!!
-Dependency pandas_ta does not work with numpy 2.0 If you use numpy 2.0, use this [workaround](https://github.com/twopirllc/pandas-ta/issues/799)!!!

 ### With the help of it, you can easily perform the following actions:

-- Obtain data from various sources (Yahoo Finance, FMP, Polygon) and store it in an unified way.
+- Obtain financial data and store it in an unified way.
 - Use an API to ease the development of AI-strategies for financial markets analysis.
 - Utilize the power of the 'classical' technical and fundamental analyses combined with the modern AI-approach.
 - Use the own backtesting engine which takes into account a lot of issues related to an actual trade/investment and supports strategies involving multiple securities.